background swath

 Sources: Bloomberg Index Services Ltd., Bloomberg.

 This overview is for informational purposes only.
 The information has been obtained from sources considered to be reliable, but the accuracy and completeness are not guaranteed.
 There is no assurance that any economic trends mentioned will continue or that any forecasts will occur.
-Economic data is as of the dates noted.
+Economic data are as of the dates noted.

 By accepting this material, you acknowledge, understand and accept the following: